TABLE OF CONTENTS

 2. A form will appear where you fill out the name and description of the space.

-3. The space will show up in your list of spaces and you will see that you are it's owner.
+3. The space will show up in your list of spaces and you will see that you are its owner.
 Now you can start setting up the content of your space.
 Click on the name of the space to open the space.
-Click on the shortcut icons; Model, Build or Run to get to your process models, apps or activity lists.
-Click on shortcut; Settings to change the settings of your space, invite users to it or to create groups.
+Click on the shortcut icons; Model, Build or Run to get to your process models, apps, or activity lists.
+Click on the shortcut, Settings, to change the settings of your space, invite users to it, or to create groups.

 My default space

 You can set which space should be your default space by clicking on the small house-icon that is shown when you hover over a space in your list.
-If you set a default space you will automatically be redirected to that space every time you login on Barium Live.
+If you set a default space you will automatically be redirected to that space every time you log in to Process Automation.
 This will help you save clicks if you want to work in one single space over a period of time or if you only have one space.

 To deactivate a default space simply click on the orange house.
 If you do not have any default space activated you will see the My startpage every time you login.